mikeallen-eco/river/output/Task1_SWQS_loggers/README_plot_information.txt

 Plot G (individual plots): the folder "PlotG_individual" contains the same information as Plot G, but with separate plots for each individual site.

-Plot H: The number of days with dissolved oxygen readings below minimum SWQS thresholds for each site in each year monitored.
+Plot H: The mean number of days with dissolved oxygen readings below minimum SWQS thresholds for each site in each year monitored.
 Years with < 80% of coverage in summer months (Jun 1-Aug 31) are not shown.

-Plot I: Each site plotted based on the average number of days its temperature and dissolved oxygen exceeded SWQS Trout Maintenance criteria.
+Plot I: Each site plotted based on the average number of days each year its temperature (x-axis) and dissolved oxygen (y-axis) exceeded SWQS Trout Maintenance criteria.
+Years with < 80% of coverage in summer months (Jun 1-Aug 31) were not included in averages.
+The monitoring location number is shown within each point.
+Color brightness is proportional to the average number of days exceeding temperature and dissolved oxygen.

 Plot J: The number of days where either dissolved oxygen or temperature readings exceeded SWQS thresholds for each site in each year monitored.
 Years with < 80% of coverage in summer months (Jun 1-Aug 31) for either temperature or DO are not shown.